zaproxy/zap-api-docs/source/includes/contributing.md

 **1. "Edit this File on Github" Option**

 You can edit the documentation in the browser via navigating to the relevant source file and clicking the edit this file button.
-This workflow is recommended for minor changes, For example correcting typos/spellings/grammar etc.
+This workflow is recommended for minor changes.
+For example correcting typos/spellings/grammar etc.
 For extensive changes, please use the local setup and editing option.

 **2. Local Setup and Editing**

-You can fork the repository in Github and submit the changes via [pull requests](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).
+You can fork the repository on Github and submit the changes via [pull requests](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).
 Please see the local setup for API docs section to setup and render the docs locally.

 <aside class="notice">